MattJeanes/YouTubeDL/README.md

 # Usage
 First use `/get?id=<youtubeid>` to get information about the video and request conversion.
 It returns a JSON table as a response containing information about the video, any errors and success state

 Then use `/play?id=<youtubeid>` to request the video stream.
-This returns a content type of audio/mpeg and will attempt to stream the video in audio format back to the browser
+This returns a content type of `audio/mpeg` by default (unless `TranscodeFormat` is set) and will attempt to stream the video in audio format back to the browser